 Drug possession laws also prohibit paraphernalia such as syringes, crack pipes or bongs.
 The Federal Drug Paraphernalia Statute defines what constitutes drug paraphernalia but it usually hinges on a determination of "primary use."
 For example, a newly purchased water pipe may not be considered a marijuana bong unless it has drug residue or is sold explicitly as a marijuana bong.

-As you can see, the laws related to drug possession have been changing in some states and the conflict between federal and state laws can be confusing.
+As you can see from the drug possession overview above, drug laws in general have been changing in some states and the conflict between federal and state laws can be confusing.
 If you want to learn more about drug possession laws, or if you need a strong advocate to protect your interests in court, you should contact an experienced drug crime lawyer in your area.